ResearchStack/ResearchStack/README.md

 ## Converting an existing ResearchKit AppCore iOS app to ResearchStack's Skin

 This isn't well documented or even well implemented at this point, but this should get you started:

-- All file-names must to be changed to lowercase (with or without ‘_’ separator).
-- JSON / HTML / CSS / MP4 files exist under sampleapp/src/main/res/raw
-- Any images must be defined in res/drawable with density bucket attribute (i.e. drawable-xhdpi).
-Any HTML Doc that defines an image will look at that directory.
+- Assets can be dragged and dropped into the assets folder of your project.
+- Please make sure to validate and check for malformed JSON
+- Please make sure your links define a url in your HTML.
+An empty HREF attribute will reload the same file in a different activity.
+- ResearchStack adds attributes to the documentProperties object for consent.
+Additionally, ResearchStack also supports quiz conent define in the same json file.
+Please update your ConsentSection json file to reflect these changes.
+An example can be found in the SampleApp project.
+- Images can be defined in the same directory of an HTML doc or through android's drawable directories.
+You can do this using the following path as an example "file:///android_res/drawable/image_name.png".
+Please note, loading assets through drawable path breaks when using applicationIdSuffix in gradle.
-- CSS font-family attribute must be changed to what exists on the system (i.e. sans-serif, sans-serif-light, etc..)
+- CSS font-family attribute should be changed to what exists on the system (i.e. sans-serif, sans-serif-light, etc..).
 - You will need to implement a class that extends the ResearchStack class and pass an instance of it into ResearchStack.init() in your Application.onCreate() method
 - Inside your ResearchStack implementation you may need to return your own implementations of things such as ResourceManager to point to your own resources
 - Look at sample app for examples of all of this.
 Most of the resources were pulled from the [Asthma iOS app](https://github.com/researchkit/AsthmaHealth) and modified base on the above points.